 The answer is that the two terms are largely interchangeable, as most dry powder extinguishers these days are ABC powder extinguishers.
 To be more precise, the term 'Dry Powder' is the general term for a type of extinguisher whereas ABC powder is the type of powder used in most dry powder extinguishers.
 However, there are also other 'dry powders' available.

-ABC Powder – Made up of ammonium or mono-ammonium phosphate mixed with other powders to improve the flow or add bulk.
+ABC powder is made up of ammonium or mono-ammonium phosphate mixed with other powders to improve the flow or add bulk.
 ABC powder is often referred to as general purpose or multi-purpose extinguisher powder and is capable to fight class A, B and C fires.

-Monnex Powder – A compound of potassium bicarbonate, highly effective on petrol and oil based fires.
+Monnex powder is a compound of potassium bicarbonate, highly effective on petrol and oil based fires.
 Monnex powder is expensive compared to BC and ABC powders.

 The most common dry powder extinguishers in use are the ABC powder variety, as ABC powder is the cheapest to produce and offers versatility and exceptional knock-down power.

 View our range of dry powder fire extinguishers.